tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 ## DbContext in Dependency Injection

-`DbContext` can be used either as a normal class or as a service.
+`DbContext` can be used either as a regular class or as a service.

 The `AddDbContext()` method is used in registering a `DbContext`. `AddDbContext()` registers `DbContext` as a [Scoped Service](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection).